 The current dengue control programme is heavily reliant on vector control strategies [21].
 While vector control remains essential in managing mosquito-borne diseases, its limited success has raised concerns about whether additional alternative approaches should be prioritized for controlling dengue and other arboviruses [21].
 Greater emphasis must be placed on developing effective vaccines, novel therapeutics, improved patient management strategies, and early detection systems for secondary/severe dengue cases [20].
 A coordinated global priority-setting effort is urgently required to tackle dengue more effectively, with the WHO taking a leading role in these initiatives [22].
 The Inclusion of dengue on the WHO priority disease list would facilitate action and drive investment and innovation in research and public health interventions.
 Dengue was previously identified as an important disease by the WHO’s nominated expert member for listing Priority Diseases, such as in 2017 [23].
 Strengthening international collaboration and resource allocation is critical to address the rising global dengue burden.

+Limitations

+It is possible that both children and older adults are more vulnerable to dengue severity and fatality compared to middle-aged individuals.
+However, due to the lack of detailed age-category variables in the available data, we were unable to analyze and present dengue severity and fatality across specific age groups.
+Moreover, our analysis is dependent on dengue data reported to and compiled by the World Health Organization (WHO), which may not fully capture underreported or misclassified cases from certain regions.
+Despite these limitations, the consistency of patterns observed across multiple countries and datasets lends credibility to our findings and helps to highlight important global trends in dengue severity and fatality.

 Conclusion